nikolayhg/notes/longevity.md

 We can lengthen and strengthen our **telomeres**:
 * **Breathing deeply** is actually one of the quickest ways to drop out of super-busy fight-or-flight mode and give your telomeres some rest and lengthening-love
 * **Reduce / eliminate the highly processed, sugary foods and sweetened drinks.** (We’re looking at you, packaged cakes, candies, cookies, and sodas.).

+# Exercise

+Healthy at 100, John Robbins:
+>    “What if there was a pill that would keep you fit and lean as you aged, while protecting your heart and bones?
+What if it was as good for your brain as for your body, if it made you stronger, more confident, less susceptible to depression?
+What if it improved your sleep, mood, and memory and reduced your risk of cancer, all while adding life to your years and years to your life?
+A great number of studies have found that **exercise** can provide all these benefits and more, even for people who begin late in life.
+We are learning that much of the physical decline that older people suffer stems not from age but from simple disuse.”